-How does this process make your job easier?
+How ‘personas’ make HR’s job easier?

 Creating a candidate persona provides so much direction and insight so I’m able to be more effective in the hiring process and create a better candidate experience.

-It helps ensure that we are hiring the right people for the right positions.
+Candidate profiling helps ensure that we are hiring the right people for the right positions.
 Aside from the mandatory job qualifications or requirements, we want to make sure that the position is a good fit for the candidate.

 What advice would you give companies thinking of building a candidate persona?

 Ensure hiring managers and interviewers have proper training, slowing down the decision making process and being thoughtful about all different aspects of the role.

 If a talent acquisition professional, hiring manager or candidate is untruthful in the interview process, all parties will find out eventually so it’s best to tell it how it is all along and be open from the beginning.